 Why Choose Dura Slick?

 What makes Dura Slick from PFI your top choice in release coatings for injection molds?
-Not only is the Dura Slick coating precise, but we differentiate by putting full confidence in our highly experienced metal finishers.
+Not only is the Dura Slick coating a premium product, but our highly experienced metal finishers are the top in the industry, making our application process a major differentiator.
 Our team has many years of experience with injection molding, specifically.
-The advantage comes from not only the quality of our service, and unmatched precision, but also from key performance indicators.
-Dura Slick release mold plating starts at 0.00005 inches or less and can be applied up to .010 thick for plastic dimension changes.
+Dura Slick release mold plating can be applied as thin as 0.00005 inches or less, and can be applied up to .010 thick for plastic dimension changes.
 Our ability to plate precisely and accurately allows the mold to maintain consistent uniformity from a few tenths to thousandths thick of plating.

 Progress for Industry, Inc. provides the highest quality proprietary nickel-based injection mold plating service for any application and extreme condition.